-While the RAD7 is printing the header, insert the glass frit into the tygon tubing extending from the cap.
+While the RAD7 is printing the header, insert the glass frit in the teflon spacer.
 Remove the cap from the water sample and lower the glass frit into the water.
 Some water will spill during this procedure.
-Carefully watch the glass frit to make sure it does not hit the bottom of the vial; adjust the position of the tubing if necessary.
-Screw the aerator cap onto the vial.
-The vial can be inserted in a slot in the RAD $H_2O$ case to keep it secure.
+Carefully watch the glass frit, to make sure it does not hit the bottom of the vial; adjust the position of the teflon coupler at the aerator if necessary.
+Screw the special vial cap onto the sample vial.
+The vial can be inserted in a space in the case, to hold it secure.
 It must be upright while aeration is in progress.
-See Fig. 3 and 4.

-1.4.4 Starting the Test
+1.4.4 Starting the test

-Once the RAD7 has finished printing out the header, go to [Test], [Start] and push [ENTER].
+Everything is set up, ready to go.
+Once the RAD7 has finished printing out the header, go to Test Start and push [ENTER].
 The pump will run for five minutes, aerating the sample and delivering the radon to the RAD7.
 The system will wait a further five minutes.
 It will then start counting.
-After five minutes, it will print out a shortform report.
+After five minutes, it will print out a short-form report.
 The same thing will happen again five minutes later, and for two more five-minute periods after that.
 At the end of the run (30 minutes after the start), the RAD7 prints out a summary, showing the average radon reading from the four cycles counted, a bar chart of the four readings, and a cumulative spectrum.
 The radon level is that of the water, and is calculated automatically by the RAD7.
 All data, except the spectrum, is also stored in memory, and may be printed or downloaded to a PC at any time.